 What’s wrong with me?
 Why do I keep going back to the narcissist?

-Why won’t he just leave me alone?
+Why won’t the narcissist just leave me alone?

 Believe it or not, these are some of the biggest questions I hear from both readers and coaching clients as they work through their narcissistic abuse recovery program.
 Almost always, when you finally gather up the nerve to end a toxic relationship, you’re going to be faced with a rocky road at first.

 Most narcissists will try to get your attention again after you’ve been separated – whether it’s immediately or after a period of time.
 And many survivors of narcissistic abuse admit that they get sucked back in from time to time.
+This has a lot to do with trauma bonding.
+Trauma bonding is similar to Stockholm Syndrome.

 Speaking of “sucked in,” let’s remember that narcissists love to “hoover” you when they feel like they’ve lost control of you.
 Read more about hoovering here.